factoidforrest/anchor-alarm/README.md

 * Display 1306 .96in display

+* Rotary encoder: Just about any with a button will do.

 * A buzzer.
 I used a magnetic, non self-oscillating buzzer.
 Small ones are better because they don't overpower the board and require other electronics like flyback diodes.
 You could also use a breakout board based buzzer, with those diodes incorporated.
 That would probably be safer for the esp32 and perhaps even louder.